ddivinee/StacksPay/README.md

 # StacksPay

-TaskPay is a decentralized task management system built on the Stacks blockchain that enables secure, transparent freelance work arrangements between clients and service providers.
+StacksPay is a decentralized task management system built on the Stacks blockchain that enables secure, transparent freelance work arrangements between clients and service providers.

 ## Overview

-TaskPay facilitates the entire workflow of task-based freelance work:
+StacksPay facilitates the entire workflow of task-based freelance work:

 1. Clients create jobs with clear scope and payment terms
 2. Clients assign providers to jobs